platformatic/platformatic/docs/guides/prisma.md

 npx prisma generate
 ```

-The above command will generate Prisma Client based off your Prisma schema.
+The above command installs the `@prisma/client` in your project and generates a Prisma Client based off of your Prisma schema.

 ```js
 // ./plugin.js